josbell/swagex-apps/libs/book-class/README.md

-# sign-up-for-class
+# book-class

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test sign-up-for-class` to execute the unit tests.
+Run `nx test book-class` to execute the unit tests.